Affiliate Marketing 101

 Brands select either an affiliate network or a SaaS platform as their technology partner, not both.
 For greater insight into networks and SaaS platforms and the types of companies that fall under each type, download our free Quick Guide to Affiliate Networks and SaaS Platforms.

-Agencies (see Affiliate Program Management below)
+Affiliate Agencies (see Affiliate Program Management below)

 Oversee and manage the day-to-day operations, and strategy of a program on behalf of brands, including partner relationships, partner recruiting, activation and optimization.
 They work directly with affiliates and with the affiliate network or SaaS platform that services the technological needs of the program.